aranya-project/aranya/README.md

 # Aranya

+Aranya is lovingly crafted and supported by [SpiderOak](https://spideroak.com).
+Aranya is licensed under the [AGPL](LICENSE.md)- if you want to use it commercially, drop us a line!

+## What is it?
 Aranya is a software development tool for governing access to data and services over a decentralized, zero-trust framework with secure end-to-end encrypted data exchange built-in.

 Aranya has been designed with an emphasis on security, efficiency, and portability.